Are Sound Waves Longitudinal Waves

 Before we confirm the longitudinal nature of sound waves, let's define what a longitudinal wave is.
 In physics, a wave is a disturbance that travels through a medium, transferring energy without transferring matter.
 Waves are broadly classified into two main types: transverse and longitudinal.

 A longitudinal wave, on the other hand, is a wave where the particles of the medium vibrate parallel to the direction of the wave's propagation.
-Imagine pushing and pulling a spring: the coils of the spring move back and forth in the same direction as the wave travels along the spring.
+Think about it: imagine pushing and pulling a spring: the coils of the spring move back and forth in the same direction as the wave travels along the spring.
 This compression and rarefaction of the medium is the defining characteristic of a longitudinal wave.

 How Sound Waves Demonstrate Longitudinal Behavior